History Of Rice Pudding:

 Kheer is produced in full-fat milk by simmering rice until it is cooked.
 Then it is sweetened with cardamom powder and flavoured with it.
 Nuts and raisins are garnished with it.

 Best Rice To Use:

 To make kheer, basmati rice is most commonly used as it provides a fragrant & delicious aroma.
 However, various forms of rice that are grown locally are used in various regions of Pakistan.
 So, feel free, if you don’t have basmati rice, to use any regular rice.

 Influence Of Rice Pudding:

-The Mughal invasions of India would probably have inspired this dish.
-The rich fragrant food came along with them and then the Indian cuisine mixed & planted their roots to form a part of it.
+The Mughal invasions of Pakistan would probably have inspired this dish.
+The rich fragrant food came along with them and then the Pakistani cuisine mixed & planted their roots to form a part of it.
 Similar kinds of rice puddings are also part of Turkish, Lebanese, Greek, Afghan, African & many other European & Mediterranean cuisines with minor variations.

 Traditional Serving Style:

 In Pakistan, Earthenware/clay cups called “Matkas” are typically used to serve chilled phirni.
 In addition to making it look pretty, some of the liquid is even absorbed by the clay pot, giving it a thicker consistency.
 When the flavours are allowed to mature for 6-7 hours or even for a day it tastes better.
 After frying, some versions of Firni are baked in cups, then chilled & served.

 Hot or chilled, Phirni can be eaten.
 But only when it is served chilled in a clay pot or an earthen bowl then its true taste can be enjoyed.
 The earthy taste infuses it with the clay pot and it also gives an authentic feeling.
 You can use your usual serving bowls, though too.